All Guides Six Flags Over Texas

 • Target Sunday or Thursday.
 Both run Light crowd levels.
 Sunday especially benefits from people recovering from Saturday outings.

 • Ride again after 7pm.
 Heat exodus clears queues.
-Shock Wave, Mr. Freeze, and Batman The Ride all drop to walk-on territory on weekday evenings.
+New Texas Giant, Mr. Freeze, and Batman: The Ride all drop to walk-on territory on weekday evenings.

 July vs. Other Months